andrewcccc/andrewcccc.github.io/internship.md

 ---
 layout: page
-title: These are the projects I completed during my internships at the UofA!
+title:  My internships at the UofA!
 ---